-The Chemical Assessment of Surface and Air (CASA) Experiment centers around using chemical and environmental perturbations to investigate the chemistry of the indoor environment.
-Simply put, this experiment will allow us to understand not only how outdoor air pollution influences indoor chemistry, but also what types of equilibria and chemical reactions control the air we breathe – and the surfaces we interact with in our homes and buildings.
+CASA centers around using chemical and environmental perturbations to investigate the chemistry of the indoor environment.
+Simply put, this experiment allows us to understand not only how outdoor air pollution influences indoor chemistry, but also what types of equilibria and chemical reactions control the air we breathe – and the surfaces we interact with in our homes and buildings.

 Although we spend 90% of our lives indoors, the chemical processes constantly occurring in the air we breathe and the surfaces we touch remain poorly characterized.
-This project follows up on the discoveries of HOMEChem and will be a collaborative, signature field project focused on chemical transformations occurring at the indoor surface-air interface using a ‘lab in the field’ approach through chemical and building perturbations to study chemical responses in the gas, particle, and surface phases.
+This project follows up on the discoveries of HOMEChem and is a collaborative, signature field project focused on chemical transformations occurring at the indoor surface-air interface using a ‘lab in the field’ approach through chemical and building perturbations to study chemical responses in the gas, particle, and surface phases.

 Wildfire smoke and other outdoor air pollutants are introduced into homes through infiltration, while everyday indoor activities, consumer and building products add compounds directly into indoor air.
 The fate and subsequent chemistry of these gases and particles – and the resulting surface films – influence the air we breathe and the surfaces with which we interact.
 The CASA study centers around understanding chemical additions, or perturbations, in the indoor environment and using these perturbations to investigate pollutant fate, molecular transformations, and surface chemistry.